 (3) Assuring accurate documentation of outcomes on the nursing record.

-"Delegation of nursing tasks" means the formal process approved by the Maryland Board of Nursing which permits professional nurses to assign nursing tasks to other individuals if the registered nurse:

-(a) Provides proper training, supervision, and monitoring; and

-(b) Retains responsibility for the nursing tasks.(24)
+(24) "Delegation" as defined in COMAR 10.27.11.02 means the act of authorizing an unlicensed individual, a certified nursing assistant, or a medication technician to perform acts of registered nursing or licensed practical nursing.

-[(23)] (25) "Department" means the Department of Health and Mental Hygiene.
+[(23)] (25) "Department" means the Maryland Department of Health [Department of Health and Mental Hygiene].

-[(24)] (26) "Discharge" means releasing a resident from an assisted living program, after which the releasing program no longer is responsible for the resident's care.
+[(24)] (26) "Discharge" means releasing a resident from an assisted living program.

 [(25)] (27) "Emergency admission" means the temporary admittance of an individual in an assisted living program when the individual's health and safety would be jeopardized by not permitting immediate admittance.

+(28) “Emergency Medical Services (EMS/DNR) form” means a form issued by the Maryland Institute for Emergency Medical Services Systems for the purpose of documenting emergency medical services and do not resuscitate orders as defined in Health-General Article, §5-601(k), Annotated Code of Maryland, including a Maryland Medical Orders for Life-Sustaining Treatment (MOLST) form.

-(28[(26)] (29) "Facility" means the physical plant in which an assisted living program is operated.
+[(26)] (29) "Facility" means the physical plant in which an assisted living program is operated.

 [(27)] (30) Facilitating Access.